 (d) the distance education course meets all other requirements as prescribed in the statutes and rules that govern the operation of approved courses.

-(12) Distance education (online) may only total up to 50 percent of qualifying education requirements for each level of licensure.
+(12) Distance education (online) may total 100 percent of qualifying education requirements for each level of licensure.

 (13) A webinar is not acceptable for continuing education credit, whether or not the webinar is approved by the Appraiser Qualifications Board (AQB).